MatteoTomasetto/OCP-DL-ROM/README.md

 # Real-time optimal control of parametrized systems by DL-ROMs

-This repository contains the official source code implementation of the paper [*Real-time optimal control of parametrized systems by Deep learning-based reduced order models*]( https://doi.org/10.48550/arXiv.2409.05709)
+This repository contains the official source code implementation of the paper *Real-time optimal control of parametrized systems by Deep learning-based reduced order models* [(arXiv)]( https://doi.org/10.48550/arXiv.2409.05709)

 `Data` folder contains the scenario parameters and the simulated optimal snapshots for the three test cases